 Michael Laudrup factfile

-in Copenhagen before joining Brondby, Lazio, Juventus, Barcelona, Real Madrid and Vessel Kobe before retiring while at
+- Started his career with KB in Copenhagen before joining Brondby, Lazio, Juventus, Barcelona, Real Madrid and Vessel Kobe before retiring while at Ajax

-Had spells with Getafe, Spartak Moscow and Mallorca before replacing Brendan Rodgers at
+- Had spells with Getafe, Spartak Moscow and Mallorca before replacing Brendan Rodgers at Swansea City in 2012

 This leaves Wigan's Roberto Martinez at the head of the line of succession.
 Wigan chairman Dave Whelan may have suggested Everton are not the elite club he believes his Spanish manager would consider, but if they are relegated then Goodison Park would look like an irresistible proposition when viewed from the Championship.